1. Blog

 • Check the humidity levels in your home.
 If they are above 50% – 60%, it’s possible for mold growth to occur.
 The Environmental Protection Agency (EPA) recommends that your humidity levels should not exceed 30% – 40%.

 • Musty or damp smells are indicative of mold growth.
-The smell is created by the mold spores that are present.
+The smell comes from the mold spores that are present.

 • Check to see if your home has a history of leakage or flooding, as that can create an environment for mold growth.